SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 }
 ```

-If the traceContext is not appearing in the logs, there are several potential reasons for this:
+If the property `traceContext` is not appearing in the logs, there are several potential reasons for this:
 - **W3C Trace Context Not Enabled in Dynatrace:** Ensure that W3C Trace Context is enabled in your Dynatrace configuration.
 Without proper configuration, trace context information may not be collected.
 - **Middleware Filtering:** Check if any middleware or components in your system are filtering out the `traceparent` header.
 If it's being removed or modified before reaching your application, the trace context information may not be captured.
 - **Invalid `traceparent` Header:** Verify that the traceparent header value in the incoming request is valid and conforms to the W3C Trace Context specification.
 An invalid header may not be recognized and processed correctly.